ovis-hpc/ldms/ldms/man/ldmsd_controller.rst

 * Linux Thread ID - pthread ID as hex string
 * Name - Thread name
 * Utilization - Thread utilization ratio (0.0-100.0%) over a recent time window.
-* Window (s) - Duration of the most recent time period used for utilization calculation (default 3 seconds)
-* Event Counts - Number of events processed
+* Event Counts - Number of events currently in the queue

 The column descriptions for IO threads are: